Tencent/tencent-ml-images/README.md

 n03580845_3376  http://i02.c.aliimg.com/img/offer/22/85/63/27/9/228563279   3618:1  3604:1  1835:1  1054:1  1041:1  865:1   2:1
 ...
 ```
-In each row, the first term is the image index in ImageNet, and the followings are the corresponding URL and annotations.
+In each row, the first term is the image ID in ImageNet, while other terms are the corresponding URL and annotations.
+Then, two steps should be done to obtain the images used in ML-Images:
+* Download the original images of the whole database of ImageNet from (http://image-net.org/download), and the corresponding URL file is `List of all image URLs of Fall 2011 Release` (see http://image-net.org/download-imageurls)
+* Pick out the images used in ML-Images, accoording to `train_urls_and_index_from_imagenet.txt` and `val_urls_and_index_from_imagenet.txt`.

+##### For URLs from Open Images
+The last 6,902,811 rows of `train_urls.txt` and the last 38,739  rows of `val_urls.txt` are URLs from ImageNet.
-Using these two files, you can directly obtain the original image from ImageNet, if the URL is invalid.
+Most of these URLs are valid, and you can directly download the images using the provided `download_urls_multithreading.sh`.

-In `train_urls.txt`, the first 10,706,941 rows are URLs from ImageNet, while the other URLs are from Open Images.
-In `val_urls.txt`, the first 50,000 rows are URLs from ImageNet, while the other URLs are from Open Images.
-One can split them to obtain the URL list from Open Images, where most URLs are valid.

 ### [Prepare the TFRecord File](#prepare-tfrecord)
 [[back to top](#)]